Civil rights law generally involves the protections and liberties enjoyed by the American people.

 For More Information

 We are well-versed in protecting people’s rights through litigation.
-If you would like to speak with a lawyer, please call us at (509) 381-5091 or click below to fill out a contact form.
+If you would like to speak with a lawyer, please call us at (509) 381-5091 or click below to schedule a consultation.